 Thus, the drafting of sound policies and procedures to address the specific issues involved in the hiring and continued employment of foreign nationals can be critical for employers that rely on the employment of foreign workers.

 As employment attorneys and immigration lawyers continue to occupy parallel universes, and as the global elements of employment practice take on greater significance, the two specialty areas of immigration and employment law will inevitably draw closer to each other.
 Will they collide or will they dock safely?
 Let us hope that colleagues in these intersecting disciplines travel safely together into the 21st Century future where no lawyers have yet to venture.

-Have a question for Angelo A.?
-Ask or leave a comment below!
+Have a question for Angelo A. or want to leave a comment?
+Click here.